cloudmesh-community/hid-sp18-505/tutorial/graphql.md

 	Ref: #1

 If you copy and paste the code in app.py then you will have to make sure that the file has proper python indenting, otherwise app.py will not run.

 Let's test to make sure the server application will run.
 Access the command prompt in the project folder and type ```python app.py```.

 The flask application should display information to the console that an application server has been started on a local IP address and the server is listening on the default port, 5000.

 Open a web browser and connect to http://127.0.0.1:5000.
-The browser should render a web page that displays the message "Hello!"
+The browser should render a web page that displays the message "Hello!".

 We have already enabled the GraphQL endpoint by have the line in app.py that starts with "view_func".
 Let's confirm that the GraphQL query-builder user interface is working by browsing opening the url http://127.0.0.1:5000/graphql in a browser window.

 The resulting user interface (UI) lets a user develop and test QraphQL queries against the server created in app.py.
-The GraphQL
-UI has to panes.
+The GraphQL UI has to panes.
 The left pane is used to create a query and the right pane displays the query output.
 A query can be executed by clicking the right-arrow (Run) button near the top of the UI.

 Let's build and run our first query.